-- 18. Nonetheless, the SDLP has always recognised that the historical fact of 75 years of partition has created new realities with which we have to deal.
-The SDLP has always accepted that, starting from where we are, the only way in which nationalists can bring about a united Ireland is with the consent of the majority of the people of Northern Ireland.
+18. Nonetheless, the SDLP has always recognised that the historical fact of 75 years of partition has created new realities with which we have to deal.
+The SDLP has always accepted that, starting from where we are, the only way in which nationalists can bring about a united Ireland is with the consent of the majority of the people of Northerm Ireland.
 In view of the nationalist perspective of the historical violence and injustice of partition as detailed above, in which all the political costs were paid by nationalists, this acceptance should be seen as substantive effort to accommodate the unionist perspective, and not just as an expected and unremarkable acceptance of democratic rules.
-Furthermore, this does not mean that the SDLP, or nationalists, will ever consent to the status quo which has obtained in Northern Ireland since its foundation. - 19.
-We are here to devise political structures in the Three Strands of relationships which will represent not the victory of one tradition over the other, but an accommodation which will express the identities and aspirations of both.
-Such a settlement cannot be devised within an exclusively Northern Ireland context.
-The essential expression of the British identity of unionists is a political arrangement external to Northern Ireland - the link with Britain.
-Nationalists are entitled to expect parity of esteem for their sense of identity and allegiance, expressed in meaningful institutional and other interaction with the rest of the Irish nation.
+Furthermore, this does not mean that the SDLP, or nationalists, will ever consent to the status quo which has obtained in Northern Ireland since its foundation.

+19. We are here to devise political structures in the Three Strands of relationships which will represent not the victory of one tradition over the other, but an accommodation which will express the identities and aspirations of both.
+Such a community, but would expect that their right to be part of the Irish nation would be unimpaired and fully expressed.